amangoyal2339/vigilant-broccoli/README.md

 https://github.com/Github-Username/vigilant-broccoli.git

 ```
-after cloning you would see a clone of your repo ,open that and build your android project in that folder. after that just add,commit and push the project back to repo using bash commands.
+After cloning you would see a clone of your repo ,open that and build your android project in that folder.
+After that just add, commit and push the project back to repo using bash commands.

 # Screenshots :performing_arts: